-Summer is winding down but the asters are just getting started, adding splashes of lavender, purple, and pink to the fall garden.
+Summer fades away, but the asters are just getting started, adding splashes of lavender, purple, and pink to the fall garden.
 Also known as Michaelmas daisies, asters are a lovely addition to the autumn landscape!

-Like many native plants, asters are often overlooked when people plan their flower beds but the reliability of their stunning blossoms during a time of year when other perennials are winding down is something we should be taking advantage of.
-They not only rescue the fall garden from boredom but also provide nectar for butterflies tanking up before heading south for the winter.
+Like many native plants, asters are often overlooked when people plan their flower beds, but the reliability of their stunning blossoms during a time of year when other perennials are winding down is something we should be taking advantage of.
+They not only rescue the fall garden from boredom but also provide nectar for the butterflies that are topping up before heading south for the winter.
 They thrive with minimal care and there is a galaxy of starry asters to choose from, including the ones listed on this page.

-New York aster (Aster novi-belgii) grows 2-3 feet tall with violet-blue flowers and narrow leaves.
+New York asters (Symphyotrichum novi-belgii) grows 2-3 feet tall with violet-blue flowers and narrow leaves.
 There are cultivars in dark blue, lavender, and pink too.
 The dwarf form grows only 10-15 inches high and spreads readily.

-New England asters (A. nova-angliae) are late bloomers, grow 3-6 feet tall and are well branched with lots of small purple flowers.
+New England asters (S. novae-angliae) are late bloomers, grow 3-6 feet tall and are well branched with lots of small purple flowers.

-If powdery mildew plagues your garden in fall, Aster dumosus is a low-growing ground cover that is 8-12 inches tall.
+If powdery mildew plagues your garden in fall, bushy aster (S. dumosum) is a low-growing ground cover that is 8-12 inches tall.
 Try ‘Woods Purple’, ‘Woods Pink’, or ‘Woods Blue’.
 They all appreciate full sun and are mildew free.

-Not to be overlooked is Aster frikatii ‘Monch’ which is long blooming, grows 2-3 feet tall and bears large 2 1/2 inch lavender-blue flowers.
+Not to be overlooked is Frikart’s aster (Aster x frikartii ‘Monch’), which is long blooming, grows 2-3 feet tall, and bears large 2½-inch lavender-blue flowers.
 (Note that it is a non-native cultivar, however.)

-The smooth aster (A. laevis) is mildew resistant and performs well in dry shade.
+The smooth aster (S. laeve) is mildew resistant and performs well in dry shade.
 It grows 3-5 feet tall and has fleshy dark green leaves on dark purple stems.
 The variety ‘Bluebird’ bears clusters of sky-blue flowers atop a vase-shaped plant.

-The blue wood aster (A. cordifolius) has heart-shaped leaves and grows up to 6 feet tall in the right location.
-It tolerates shade well but prefers rich, humusy soil.
+The blue wood aster (S. cordifolium) has heart-shaped leaves and grows up to 6 feet tall in the right location.
+It tolerates shade well but prefers rich, humus.
 It will reward you with a dense cloud of small blue flowers from late summer through mid-fall.

 Aster Growing Tips